-- 1. Pioneer Valley Transportation Improvement Programs 1974 2020 - 2.
+- 1. Pioneer Valley Transportation Improvement Programs 1974 2022 - 2.
 Updates to the Transportation Improvement Program Database - 3.
 Annual Transportation Evaluation Criteria (TEC) Forms Update - 4.
 Annual TEC summary sheet to assist in populating the Draft TIP.

-- 1. PVPC will integrate the TIP into the new MassDOT eSTIP and continue to utilize "Grants Plus +" to develop the Transit TIP. - 2.
+- 1. Continue to use the eSTIP and "Grants Plus +" to develop the 2023-2027 TIP. - 2.
 Assist communities with the development of new TIP projects through the MassDOT MaPIT intake tool.
-Attend training for updates to the project intake tool as necessary. - Assist the JTC in utilizing project evaluation criteria to develop a financially constrained project listing for each program year. - 4.
-Perform air quality conformity and Greenhouse Gas emissions calculations.

-- 5. Conduct a regional equity analysis for all programmed projects. - 6.
+Attend training for updates to the project intake tool as necessary.

+- 3. Assist the JTC in utilizing project evaluation criteria to develop a financially constrained project listing for each program year. - 4.
+Perform air quality conformity and Greenhouse Gas emissions calculations. - 5.
+Conduct a regional equity analysis for all programmed projects. - 6.
 Conduct appropriate public participation for the TIP consistent with the public participation plan for the region. - 7.
 Conduct formal TIP amendments and adjustments in consultation with the MPO as necessary. - 8.
-Provide links on the PVPC web site for communities to access current as well as archived TIP documents and project information.
+Provide links on the PVPC web site for communities to access current as well as archived TIP documents and project information. - 9.
+Engage JTC, MPO, and Public to review and update TEC as needed to ensure TEC meets Federal requirements.

-- 1. FFY 2022 2026 Transportation Improvement Program.
-The estimated completion date is May 2021.
-Public engagement is estimated to begin in February 2021. - 2.
+- 1. FFY 2023 2027 Transportation Improvement Program.
+The estimated completion date is May 2022.
+Public engagement is estimated to begin in February 2022. - 2.
 TIP Amendments and Adjustments as necessary. - 3.
 Summary of comments received during public review for all TIP amendments.
-As necessary. - Ranked list of evaluated TIP projects, with corresponding TEC sheets.
-March 2021.
+As necessary. - 4.
+Ranked list of evaluated TIP projects, with corresponding TEC sheets.
+March 2022. - 5.
+Updated TEC form December 2021

 Source Budget Est. Staff Effort

-FHWA PL (80%) \$55,000 28 weeks
+FHWA PL (80%) \$105,000 54 weeks

-MassDOT (20% match) \$13,750 7 weeks
+MassDOT (20% match) \$ 26,250 13 weeks

-FTA S.5303 \$12,500 6 weeks

-TOTAL \$81,250 41 weeks
+TOTAL \$131,250 67 weeks

-Direct Labor \$36,731

-Indirect Costs \$44.519
+Direct Labor Indirect Costs \$59,002 \$72,248